-- (1) The percentages reported are based on 58,359,244 shares of common stock outstanding as of March 22, 2023. - (2) Based on information provided by Fairholme Capital and Mr. Berkowitz.
-For additional information on Mr. Berkowitz's holdings, please see footnote 3 to the Common Stock Ownership by Directors and Executive Officers table below. - (3) Based on a Schedule 13G filed by Blackrock, Inc. ("Blackrock") on January 25, 2023, Blackrock has sole voting power with respect to 5,269,622 shares it beneficially owns and has sole dispositive power with respect to 5,313,148 shares it beneficially owns. - (4) Based on a Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 9, 2023, Vanguard has sole voting power with respect to 0 shares it beneficially owns and has sole dispositive power with respect to 5,146,371 shares it beneficially owns.
-Vanguard has shared voting power with respect to 57,389 shares it beneficially owns and shared dispositive power with respect to 87,687 shares it beneficially owns.
+(2) Based on information provided by Fairholme Capital and Mr. Berkowitz.
+For additional information on Mr. Berkowitz's holdings, please see footnote 3 to the Common Stock Ownership by Directors and Executive Officers table below.

+- (3) Based on a Schedule 13G/A filed by Blackrock, Inc. ("Blackrock") on January 24, 2024, Blackrock has sole voting power with respect to 5,637,228 shares it beneficially owns and has sole dispositive power with respect to 5,722,442 shares it beneficially owns.
+Blackrock has shared voting power with respect to 0 shares it beneficially owns and shared dispositive power with respect to 0 shares it beneficially owns. - (4) Based on a Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 13, 2024, Vanguard has sole voting power with respect to 0 shares it beneficially owns and has sole dispositive power with respect to 5,605,282 shares it beneficially owns.
+Vanguard has shared voting power with respect to 62,850 shares it beneficially owns and shared dispositive power with respect to 100,433 shares it beneficially owns.